josiahdavis/josiahdavis.github.io/_posts/2018-07-26-summary-of-divided-by-faith.md

 ### Chapter 4: Color Blind Evangelicals Speak on the "Race Problem"

-Getting into the core research for this book, the authors conducted over 250 face-to-face interviews with evangelicals to get their perspective on the "Race Problem."
+The authors conducted over 250 face-to-face interviews with evangelicals to get their perspective on the "Race Problem."
 Here is a typical response from Debbie, an white evangelical woman:

 > Well to me, people have problems.
 I mean, two white guys working together are gonna have arguments once in a while.
 Women are gonna have arguments.
 It happens between men and women, between two white guys and two white women.
 It’s just people.
 People are gonna have arguments with people.
 I feel like once in a while, when an argument happens, say between a black guy and a white guy, instead of saying, "Hey, there’s two guys having an argument," we say it’s a race issue (pp. 69-70).